Aller au contenu

 VAT, electricity, tolls in Portugal

-The beginning of July brings several novelties with the entry into force of measures already announced.
-This is the case of electricity, which will be more expensive for some households, changes in VAT on e-commerce and the ban on single-use plastics.
+The beginning of July brings several new developments, with the entry into force of measures already announced.
+These include electricity, which will be more expensive for some households, changes to VAT on e-commerce and the ban on single-use plastics.

 VAT, electricity, tolls in Portugal, what will change from today